crystal-ruby/pages/soml/syntax.md

       ...
     end

-A **local variable definition** declares and possibly assign to a local variable.
-Local variables are store in frame objects and the are last in search order.
+A **local variable definition** declares, and possibly assigns to, a local variable.
+Local variables are stored in frame objects, in fact they are instance variables of the current frame object.
 When resolving a name, the compiler checks argument names first, and then local variables.

     int counter = 0

-Any of the expression may be assigned to the variable at the time of definition.
-After a variable is defined it may be assigned to with an **assignemnt statement** any number of times.
+Any of the expressions may be assigned to the variable at the time of definition.
+After a variable is defined it may be assigned to with an **assignment statement** any number of times.
 The assignment is like an assignment during definition, without the leading type.

       counter = 0